kaito83/EzDome/README.md

 Shutter:
 - Code rework
-- Added function to controll relay for cut power from driver, to reduce battery consumption
+- Added function to controll relay for cut power off from TMC driver, to reduce battery consumption
 - Added external open/close function

 Stand alone UI (EzDome.exe):
 - Added UDP server to commicate with ASCOM driver
 - ALT limit function can be enabled
 - DHT sensor data
-- Port number for only can be modified in registry, now (Computer\HKEY_CURRENT_USER\SOFTWARE\EzDome)
+- Port number for only can be modified in registry now (Computer\HKEY_CURRENT_USER\SOFTWARE\EzDome)
 - Slave mode removed from UI, use ASCOM to controll it

 ASCOM driver: